School Uniform Statement 2017 – 2018

 Plain white school shirt (long or short sleeved only)

 - Black school skirt (with logo and worn to the knee) or black trousers (classic design, not stretch fabric)

-- Plain white or black socks or plain black tights
+- Plain black socks worn below the knee or plain black tights

 - Sturdy plain black shoes (no open toes, heels, trainers, hybrid versions, boots, demi-boots, canvas or footwear with any logos)